 Sorensen Installs Control Systems for Hydraulically Operated Gates In Tunnel

 As part of what turned out to be, at the time, the most expensive public works project in the United States, Sorensen Systems was selected by Barletta Company of Massachusetts to furnish six hydraulic gate operating systems as part of the North Dorchester Bay CSO (Combined Sewer Overflow) Tunnel Project.
-The tunnel project was one of the final phases of the so-called Boston “Big-Dig” project providing a system to hold up to 19 million gallons of combined sewer and storm water overflows caused by heavy rainfall.
+The tunnel project was one of the final phases of the Boston “Big-Dig” project providing a system to hold up to 19 million gallons of combined sewer and storm water overflows caused by heavy rainfall.

 The sewer overflow project was part of the Central Artery/Tunnel Project, known unofficially as the Big Dig, which was intended to reroute part of Interstate 93, the construction of the Ted Williams tunnel extending Interstate 90 to Logan International airport, and the creation of the Rose Kennedy greenway.
 A long time concern for the state had been focused on how the combined sewer overflows had discharged at six outfalls along South Boston’s public beaches.
 The sewer tunnel, as designed, eliminated the combined sewer overflow to the Bay, protecting beaches, shell fish beds and other sensitive waters.